Bilal U. Haq

-Bilal U. Haq is a Pakistani-American geoscientist (and poet) who is currently affiliated with and divides his time between the Smithsonian Institution in Washington, DC, and Sorbonne University's Institute of Earth Sciences in Paris, France.
+Bilal U. Haq is a Pakistani-American geoscientist (and poet) who is currently affiliated with and divides his time between the George Mason University in Washington, DC, and Sorbonne University's Institute of Earth Sciences in Paris, France.
 He is best known for his work on the Phanerozoic sea-level fluctuations and eustatic curves that are widely used in the academia and industry as the basis for global stratigraphy and in exploration geology.
 He is a laureate of the Prestwich Prize for geosciences from France.

 Early life and education

 Bilal Haq was born in the foothills of Himalayas (Gorakhpur) where his father Mohammad Fazl-i-Haq was a senior ICS officer in the British Indian government.
-After the independence of India his father opted to serve in the new nation of Pakistan since his family originated from Lahore, now in Pakistan.
+After the independence of India, his father opted to serve in the new nation of Pakistan since his family originated from Lahore, now in Pakistan.
 He received his early education at St. Paul's and Central Model Schools in Karachi and Lahore, respectively.
 In Lahore, he also earned his Bachelor and Master of Science degrees from the Government College and the Punjab University.
 In Europe, after receiving a diploma in German language from Dolmetscher Institut of Heidelberg University, he started his graduate research at the University of Vienna and then moved to Sweden to earn his PhD and DSc degrees in marine geoscience from the University of Stockholm.